jingquanalex/workshop_threejs_2021/readme.md

 vec3 lightPos = normalize(lightPosition);
 ```

-The next line computes the reflected diffuse light value based on the Lambertian model, which depends on the geometry between the surface normal and the light vector.
-We have to clamp negative values to 0 as we don't want an illuminated surface when the light is coming from behind the surface.
+The next line computes the reflected diffuse light value based on the Lambertian shading model, as you recall, depends on the dot product between the surface normal and the light vector.
+We have to clamp negative values to 0 as we don't want an illuminated mesh surface when the light is coming from behind the surface.

 ```glsl
 // A simple ambient + diffuse (lambert) shading model